-The MTA and TAM host an annual "Roadeo" for the LOTS and human service agency drivers across the State.
+MDOT MTA and the Transportation Association of Maryland (TAM) host an annual "Roadeo" for the LOTS and human service agency drivers across the State.
 This friendly competition tests the safety skills of drivers in two classes of vehicles.
 Your agency may want to start its own internal or county-wide Roadeo.
 For more information on setting up a local Roadeo or participating in the State Roadeo, contact TAM or your Regional Planner.